 Furminator, which slices through undercoats like butter, releasing huge balls of fur that might otherwise end up in your cat’s stomach.

 For kitties who really suffer from hairballs, daily petroleum-based hairball remedies are often the best solution.
 The most common ones are flavored with malt and come in extra-gooey formulations to help “grab” all that hair and smooth it through.

 If you happen to have cats who won’t accept malt-infused Vaseline, you can talk to your vet about hairball formula foods.
 Infused with similar petroleum jelly–like ingredients, they can often do the trick when more direct alternatives aren’t doable.

 baths and even full-body clip-down sessions at the groomer's to keep that hair from hell from unduly influencing the quality of your cat's life — and yours.

 Check out more opinion

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!